Lawrence-B120/sem/use-cases/use-case-1.md

-# USE CASE: 1 Produce a Report on the details of a Country
+# USE CASE: 1 Produce a Report on the Details of a Country

 ## CHARACTERISTIC INFORMATION